izihawa/summa/README.md

 # Summa

 Summa is a full-text WASM-compatible search server written in Rust.

-Yes, you can launch it entirely inside your browser!
+**Yes, you can launch and use Summa inside your browser for opening and searching indices over HTTP!**

 ## Key Features